Taliban militants violently disperse rare Afghan protest

 Video footage later showed the Taliban firing into the air and attacking people with batons to disperse the crowd.
 Babrak Amirzada, a reporter for a local news agency, said the Taliban beat him and a TV cameraman from another agency.

 A local health official said the violence killed at least one person and wounded six.
-The official spoke on condition of anonymity has he wasn’t authorized to brief journalists.
+The official spoke on condition of anonymity because he was not authorized to brief journalists.
 The Taliban did not acknowledge the protest or the violence.

 It was a rare resistance to their rule.
 In the days since the Taliban seized Kabul on Sunday, the militants only faced one other protest by a few women in the capital.

-Still, there’s been no armed opposition to the Taliban.
-However, videos from the Panjshir Valley north of Kabul, a stronghold of the Northern Alliance militias that allied with the U.S. during the 2001 invasion of Afghanistan, appear to show potential opposition figures gathering there.
-That area is in the only province that hasn’t yet fallen to the Taliban.
+There has been no armed opposition to the Taliban.
+But videos from the Panjshir Valley north of Kabul, a stronghold of the Northern Alliance militias that allied with the U.S. during the 2001 invasion of Afghanistan, appear to show potential opposition figures gathering there.
+That area is in the only province that has not fallen to the Taliban.

 In an opinion piece published by The Washington Post, Massoud asked for weapons and aid to fight the Taliban.